linmonsv/Django/README.md

 instead of doing something during the atomic block (transaction) and then undoing it if the transaction fails, use on_commit() to delay doing it in the first place until after the transaction succeeds

+###Low-level APIs
+* Django will refuse to turn autocommit off when an atomic() block is active, because that would break atomicity

+* Django doesn’t provide an API to start a transaction.
+The expected way to start a transaction is to disable autocommit with set_autocommit().

+* A savepoint is a marker within a transaction that enables you to roll back part of a transaction, rather than the full transaction

+###Database-specific notes
+* SQLite ≥ 3.6.8, hardly usable
+* MySQL version and the table types(“InnoDB” or “MyISAM”.)
+* PostgreSQL
+1. Transaction rollback
+would be lost, even though that operation raised no error itself
+2. Savepoint rollback
+will not be undone in the case where b.save() raises an exception ╮(╯▽╰)╭

 ##Multiple databases
 ##Tablespaces